Degrees and Certifications:

 Trained Reiki I and II with Tambi Matich, Franklin, Tennessee

 I wanted to write a personal note to introduce myself.
 My friends decribe me as a modern-day gypsy.
 I suppose that is because I could never stay any place too long.
 But it wasn’t just geographically; I didn’t stay in relationships or jobs that long either.
-I was searching.
+I was searching for something.